gotItMemoized/FullStackEngineerChallenge/DESIGN.md

 ### Feature Ideas

-Ideas of things that could be added if given more time.
+Ideas of things that could be added if given more time (in addition to fixing above issues).

 - autoclose the performance review once all of the user feedback is in.
 - user creation gives a invite code instead of setting the user password directly.